Wongdee K, Charoenphandhu N. Osteoporosis in diabetes mellitus: Possible cellular and molecular mechanisms. World J Diabetes 2011; 2(3): 41-48

 Being a primary structural framework of the body, bone undergoes dynamic microstructural remodeling throughout life to accommodate mechanical stress and calcium demand.
 Bone remodeling is a coupled process of bone resorption and formation, and requires coordination of all three types of bone cells, namely osteocytes, osteoblasts and osteoclasts[1,2].
 Under mechanical stress, osteocytes act as mechanosensors to detect changes in the flow of bone fluid within bone canaliculi, and respond by transmitting signals to the osteoblasts via their syncytial processes.
 Osteoblasts later stimulate osteoclast differentiation and subsequent bone resorption.
 Normally, osteoblast-mediated bone formation takes place at the same site to fill up the resorption pit with new bone[1,2].

 Osteoclastic bone resorption occurs in areas of structurally weak bone caused by mechanical stress or disuse.
 At the cellular and molecular level, osteoclast-mediated bone resorption commences by osteoblasts initiating proliferation of osteoclast precursors and their differentiation into mature osteoclasts by secreting a cytokine called macrophage colony stimulating factor (MCSF)[2,3].
-Osteoblasts also secrete the key mediator for osteoclastogenesis, receptor activator of nuclear factor-?B (RANK) ligand (RANKL), which binds to its receptor (RANK) on the plasma membrane of osteoclast precursors, thereby stimulating differentiation of pre-osteoclasts into mature osteoclasts.
+Osteoblasts also secrete the key mediator for osteoclastogenesis, receptor activator of nuclear factor-κB (RANK) ligand (RANKL), which binds to its receptor (RANK) on the plasma membrane of osteoclast precursors, thereby stimulating differentiation of pre-osteoclasts into mature osteoclasts.
 RANKL and MCSF are differentially upregulated by various osteoclastogenic factors, such as parathyroid hormone (PTH), PTH-related peptide and prolactin[2,4,5].
 Moreover, to counterbalance RANKL action, osteoblasts synthesize and secrete osteoprotegerin (OPG), a soluble decoy receptor capable of inhibiting RANK-RANKL interaction and osteoclastogenesis[2,6].
 In the presence of activated osteoclasts, bone resorption begins with dissolution of inorganic and organic components by hydrochloric acid, cathepsin K and lysosomal protease from osteoclasts[2,7].

 Following bone resorption, osteoblast-mediated bone formation takes place to fill the resorption pits with newly mineralized bone.
 The type I collagen fibrils secreted by osteoblasts are arranged into the organic matrix osteoid, which is subsequently mineralized by calcium and phosphate in the presence of alkaline phosphatase, osteocalcin and osteopontin.
 Eventually, hydroxide ions are gradually added and mature hydroxyapatite crystals [Ca10(PO4)6(OH)2] are formed.
 Humoral factors, such as insulin-like growth factor (IGF)-1, insulin, bone morphogenetic proteins and OPG, serve as anabolic signals to promote bone formation[5,8-10].
 Among these anabolic mediators, liver-derived IGF-1 is of particular interest since profound growth retardation, small bone size, low bone mineral density (BMD) and osteoporosis were reported in IGF-1 and IGF-1 receptor deficiencies[5,10,11].
 Furthermore, insulin was found to directly induce osteogenic action by increasing cell proliferation, differentiation, alkaline phosphatase activity and expression of type I collagen and osteocalcin in human osteoblast-like MG-63 cells.
 Matrix mineralization was also found to be enhanced by IGF-1 and insulin[11,12].

 OSTEOPOROSIS AND RISK FACTORS